Stretch your way to success

 By practicing control and openness during the working day, you can keep a calm mind in the midst of chaos.
 You can take restful awareness into every moment.
 You can simply focus.
 Whether you struggle with procrastination or you simply need to practice better restraint, engaging in yoga at work grants the qualities and abilities necessary to make these changes.
 An open and clear mind helps make way for greater perspective.
 So every afternoon at work, you can return to your desk with a myriad fresh ideas and insights.

 Uncommon cares about how you feel at work.
 Our workspaces are designed with your wellbeing in mind.
 Every single detail helps create an environment in which you can feel good about where and how you work.
 From lighting and noise levels to ergonomics and air quality.
 And yes, we do yoga classes!
-Visit our locations in Borough and Highbury & Islington to experience our unique vision of working life.
+Visit our locations in Borough, Highbury & Islington, and Fulham to experience our unique vision of working life.